 David has watched the industry thrive, shrink and change as well as having the distinction of seeing himself decapitated.
 (If anyone out there reads this and knows the whereabouts of David’s fake head from the film Blood Oath – he would like it back)

-Now at the end of his career, David sat down with me, in one of the most fun and certainly funniest conversation I’ve yet had, and talked about his life of many parts, about his hours of strutting and fretting upon the stage, as well as his hopes for a BMX Bandits 2.
+David sat down with me recently, in one of the most fun and certainly funniest conversations I’ve yet had, talking about his life of many parts, about his hours of strutting and fretting upon the stage, as well as his hopes for a BMX Bandits 2.

 Ladies and Gentlemen I give you the irrepressible, the incomparable, the irresistible David Argue.